 They’re also cheap and — thanks to their simple cup and cone bearings — will last you for years.
 When they do eventually get tired you’ll be able to easily service them at home too.

-If weight bothers you (these are 446g for a pair) then you may be better off with the XTs that feature a little further down this page, but the M530 tends to keep most trail riders perfectly pleased.
+If weight bothers you (these are 446g for a pair) then you may be better off with the XTs that feature below, but the M530 tends to keep most trail riders perfectly happy.

 Latest deals for the Shimano PD-M530